-Strategic Initiative Activities Output Key Indicators Baseline] imeline e for con npletior 1 Budget (NAD) Responsible 2022 2023 2024 2025 2026 Entity 1.Finalisation of the Cyber Crime Act Publication and Draft Cyber MICT Cyber Crime Bill Promulgation of Crime Bill SI10: Finalisation of the Cyber Crime Cyber Crime and Data Act in Protection legislation to Government promote a safe a secure Gazette environment to use the 2.Finalisation of the Data Protection Publication and Draft Data MICT latest technologies, Data Protection Bill Act Promulgation of Protection Bill services and the Data applications Protection Act in Government Gazette SI11: Establish the 3.Implement Fully functional Annual report on Draft Cyber 10% 50% 100% MICT, CRAN national Cyber and NSCIRT NSCIRT activities of Crime Bill Security Incidence NSCIRT to MICT Response Team (NSCIRT) Ensure protection Consult dominant Multiple vendors Outcome of 100% of critical telecommunications contracted for Cabinet infrastructure service licence on network Decision No. through restriction utilisation of deployment to 10 TH of utilisation of a multiple vendors for address security 21.07.20/006 single vendor by IMT-2020 (5G) concerns around granting dominant networks utilising a single approval for telecommunications vendor for critical implementation service licensees to infrastructure of IMT-2020 address associated (5G) security risks.
+1.Finalisation of the Cyber Crime Bill Cyber Crime Act Responsible Cyber Crime and Data Protection legislation to promote a safe a secure environment to use the Cyber Crime Act 2022 2023 2024 2025 2026 Entity Cyber Crime and Data Protection legislation to promote a safe a secure environment to use the Cyber Crime Bill Publication and Draft Cyber MICT Cyber Crime and Data Protection legislation to promote a safe a secure environment to use the Promulgation of Crime Bill Protection legislation to promote a safe a secure environment to use the the Cyber Crime promote a safe a secure environment to use the Act in environment to use the Government Gazette 2.Finalisation of the Data Protection Publication and Draft Data MICT latest technologies, Data Protection Bill Act Promulgation of Protection Bill services and the Data applications Protection Act in Government Gazette SI11: Establish the 3.Implement Fully functional Annual report on Draft Cyber 10% 50% 100% MICT, CRAN national Cyber and NSCIRT NSCIRT activities of Crime Bill Security Incidence NSCIRT to MICT Response Team (NSCIRT) Ensure protection Consult dominant Multiple vendors Outcome of 100% of critical telecommunications contracted for Cabinet infrastructure service licence on network Decision No. through restriction utilisation of deployment to 10 TH of utilisation of a multiple vendors for address security 21.07.20/006 single vendor by IMT-2020 (5G) concerns around granting dominant networks utilising a single approval for telecommunications vendor for critical implementation service licensees to infrastructure of IMT-2020 address associated (5G) security risks.